alexander-soare/little_experiments/action_multimodality.md

 2. We also observed that observation noise is enough to induce "multi-modal" outputs, even in the case of a discriminative model.

-Overall, I'm leaning towards thinking that generative modeling is not necessary, at least for small scale experiments.
-This is especially the case in real world robots where the observations are bound to be noisy anyway.
+Overall, I'm leaning towards thinking that generative modeling is not effective, nor necessary, at least for small scale experiments.
 I think if anything could prove me wrong: it would be doing much larger scale experiments with complex environments and a lot of training data.
 Perhaps in such a regime, the model has more of a chance of learning nuanced multi-modal behavior.
 The geek in me certainly hopes that this would be the case 🤓.
+I'm now left with perhaps more questions than when I started!

 ### Bonus visualizations